MNour10/DRL-ND_CONTINUOUS-CONTROL-RL/README.md

 ### Solving the Environment

-Note that your project submission need only solve one of the two versions of the environment.

-#### Option 1: Solve the First Version

 The task is episodic, and in order to solve the environment,  your agent must get an average score of +30 over 100 consecutive episodes.

 ### Getting Started